Impurity-induced excitations in a topological two-dimensional ferromagnet/superconductor van der Waals moir\'e heterostructure: Abstract

 \section{Abstract}

-Twisted van der Waals materials have provided a new platform realizing artificial topological superconductivity, as demonstrated in twisted CrBr$_3$/NbSe$_2$ heterostructures.
-The emergence of a topological superconducting state in a twisted van der Waals material provides a new platform for exploring new strategies to control topological superconductors, potentially exploiting unique features associated with a moire pattern.
-In particular, impurities in moire superconductors can potentially lead to the unique interplay between atomic and moire length scales, a feature absent in generic topological superconductors.
+The emergence of a topological superconducting state in van der Waals heterostructures provides a new platform for exploring novel strategies to control topological superconductors.
+In particular, impurities in van der Waals heterostructures, generically featuring a moire pattern, can potentially lead to the unique interplay between atomic and moire length scales, a feature absent in generic topological superconductors.
 Here we address the impact of non-magnetic impurities on a topological moire superconductor, both in the weak and strong regime, considering both periodic arrays and single impurities in otherwise pristine infinite moire systems.
 We demonstrate a fine interplay between impurity induced modes and the moire length, leading to radically different spectral and topological properties depending on the relative impurity location and moire lengths.
-Our results highlight the key role of impurities in topological moire superconductors, revealing the key interplay between length and energies scales in artificial moire systems.
+Our results highlight the key role of impurities in van der Waals heterostructures featuring moire patterns, revealing the key interplay between length and energies scales in artificial moire systems.